 Deo Tibba Base Camp Trek

 Deo Tibba Base Camp is a moderate level trek i.e. it requires more strength and endurance than easy level treks.
-It is recommended that you first gain an experience of trekking to altitudes higher than 3000 metres, and then move one level up with this trek.
-However, if you are a beginner but committed to prepare, then you need at least 2-3 months to prepare physically & mentally for this trek.
+It is recommended that you first gain experience of trekking to altitudes higher than 3000 meters, and then move one level up with this trek.
+However, if you are a beginner but committed to preparing, then you need at least 2-3 months to prepare physically & mentally for this trek.
+On Bikat rating scale Deo Tibba base camp difficulty level is 4.
 For details on trek difficulty level, please read on Bikat Rating Scale.

 You must the experience of small treks of 2-3 days before and hiked to an altitude of more than 3000 meters.

 The base site for Deo Tibba Base Camp Trek is Khanol.
 Khanol is around 30 kms away from Manali.